-For the travelers who are into trekking, Myanmar has an abundance of magnificent and exciting trekking spots all around.
+Myanmar has an abundance of magnificent and exciting trekking spots all around for travelers who are into trekking.

 Inle Lake is one of the best trekking routes here, and the things you get to see at this lake are just breathtaking.
 It has a picturesque lake, floating villages, gorgeous gardens, and architecturally inspiring temples and markets.

-Similarly, there are other trekking spots like Lashio, Hsipaw, Kalaw, Mindat, and so on.
-Each of these routes is full of majestic views.
+Similarly, there are other trekking spots like Lashio, Hsipaw, Kalaw, Mindat, etc. Each of these routes is full of majestic views.

 If you’re a beach lover, Ngwe Saung is one place you must visit.
 With a beautiful view of the Bay of Bengal, this place will give you a paradise-like feeling.

-To get a taste of city life in Myanmar, you can explore the famous cities like Mandalay and Yangon.
+To get a taste of city life in Myanmar, you can explore famous cities like Mandalay and Yangon.
 These cities are full of colors and lights.
-There are many pagoda style temples and buildings to explore.
+There are many pagoda-style temples and buildings to explore.